-The applicants are seeking a contingency law firm to sue Google for it's intentional, and malicious attacks.
+The applicants are seeking a contingency law firm to sue Google for it's intentional, and malicious, attacks.

-Eric Schmidt, Elon Musk, John Doerr, Steve Jurvetson, and their associates, are campaign financiers, fixated on crafting the world into their egotistical, arrogant billionaire-skewed vision of "how things should be".
+Eric Schmidt, Elon Musk, John Doerr, Steve Jurvetson, and their associates, are campaign financiers, fixated on crafting the world into their egotistical, arrogant, billionaire-skewed vision of "how things should be", as their strange minds see it.